ajkdrag/ocrtoolkit/README.rst

 Quickstart
 ==========

-ChequeParser is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.
+ocrtoolkit is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.

 .. code-block:: console

     $ pip install ocrtoolkit

-After installing ChequeParser you can use it like any other Python module.
+After installing ocrtoolkit you can use it like any other Python module.

 Here is a simple example: